kdeldycke/awesome-billing/readme.md

 - [GnuCash Tutorial and Concepts Guide](https://www.gnucash.org/docs/v2.4/C/gnucash-guide/) - A complete tutorial on personal finance tracking with GnuCash.
 - [Frappe Books](https://github.com/frappe/books) - Free Desktop book-keeping software for small-businesses and freelancers.
 - [Luca](https://github.com/brandon-rhodes/luca) - YAML accounting and JSON tax forms.
+- [Sequence](https://github.com/decimals/sequence) - API that store, validate and reports asset movements.
+Also known as a Ledger.
+Sequence is immutable, scalable, and easy to use.

 ### Software design and implementation